Aid-Pioneers/shipment-aid-tracker/README.md

 If enabled, then any confirmation emails will be routed to a locally running [InBucket](http://localhost:54324/) and can be responded to there.
 Supabase will not send an email to an actual email server e.g. gmail!

+### My deployment failed
+Take a look at the GitHub actions output.
+The most common causes of failed deployments are:
+- **Linting errors** - an unused import or variable has been found and this causes the deployments to fail.
+Keeping our code clean!
+- **The Supbase project cannot be connected to or found** - the project hasn't been used in a few days and (since we are on the free tier) it has been paused by Supabase.
+Simply logging into the dashboard and restoring the project should fix it.

 ## Available Scripts

 In the project directory, you can run: